enzobondan/meusite/README.md

 ## meusite
 Projeto pessoal para desenvolvimento próprio da Linguagem PHP com a ferramenta Laravel e MYSQL.
 Ainda está incompleto e com diversas funções "improvisadas" que necessitam de refinamento, atualmente a minha prioridade é possuir uma estrutura funcional, atendendo todos os requisitos que um site desta capacidade possui.
+//
+Personal project for self improvement of PHP language with Laravel and MYSQL tool.
+It's still incomplete, with several "improvised" functions that remained for refinement, currently my priority is to have a functional structure, meeting all the requirements that a site of this capacity holds.

 ## About Laravel